Are you looking for a perfect ‘staycation’, close to shops, restaurants, fun attractions, and plenty of great shopping?

 Head to Boxpark for some fun

-Boxpark Wembley Park is loaded with exciting and unique attractions.
+BOXPARK Wembley is loaded with exciting and unique attractions.
 Connect with VR players all over the world at the meetspaceVR, exploring virtual reality landscapes and immersive storylines.
 Alone?
 No problem – you can play by yourself, or with a group of up to eight friends.
 Explore deep space, fight your way through a zombie apocalypse, and experience a thrilling robot battle – you’ve got to see it to believe it.

 Shop ‘til you drop

 Now it's time for some retail therapy.
 Looking for a bargain on clothing or cosmetics?
 The London Designer Outlet is home to the UK’s biggest brands, all at sensational prices marked down much lower than what you’ll find in typical retail shops.
-Nike, The Body Shop, H&M, and Sony – they’re all here, along with some of the best places to eat in Wembley Park, such as Frankie and Benny’s, Wagamama, and Las Iguanas.
+Nike, The Body Shop, Calvin Klein, and Sony – they’re all here, along with some of the best places to eat in Wembley Park, such as Frankie and Benny’s, Wagamama, and Las Iguanas.

 If you prefer something unique and handcrafted, the Wembley Park Market might be more your speed.
 Browse vendors selling ethical and sustainable homewares, clothing, and artisanal goods, perfect for gifts or to treat yourself.